 You don’t need a full revenue management team to start dynamically pricing as most hotels already have the structures in place, it’s just about using them strategically.
 The question is whether these processes are connected in a way that results in quick and confident decisions.

-1. Your booking data already knows what's coming, so use it to your advantage
+1. Your booking data shows you what’s trending, so use it to your advantage

 2. Know what the local competition around you are charging

-You don’t need to follow your local competitors closely by number, but it helps to know what they are doing and why.
+You don’t need to follow your local competitors closely, but it helps to know what they are doing and why.
 For example, if 3 properties closest to yours have all put their prices up for a particular weekend, staying at a fixed rate means you are leaving money on the table that potential guests are clearly willing to pay.
-Browse their prices online and see how you can match or offer more incentives for guests, so they choose you instead.
+Browse their prices online or look at incentives and discount offers for dining experiences or spa packages and see how you can match or offer more so guests choose you instead.

 3. Set rate tiers so you can choose the right price at the right time